graved/QuestProgressShare/README.md

 ### II.
 Automatic Installation

-1. Go to the Addons tab in the Turtle WoW Launcher
+1. Go to the Addons tab in the Launcher
 2. Use the "Add new addon" button and enter the [repository link](https://github.com/Dreambjorn/QuestProgressShare.git) to install the addon

 ## Usage